GitMirroring/gnuboot/site/faq.md

 Will desktop/server hardware be supported?
 ------------------------------------------------------------------------

-Libreboot now supports desktop hardware:
+GNU Boot now supports desktop hardware:
 [(see list)](../docs/hardware/)
 (with full native video initialization).

 A common issue with desktop hardware is the Video BIOS, when no onboard video is present, since every video card has a different Video BIOS.
 Onboard GPUs also require one, so those still have to be replaced with free software (non-trivial task).
-Libreboot has to initialize the graphics chipset, but most graphics cards lack a free Video BIOS for this purpose.
+GNU Boot has to initialize the graphics chipset, but most graphics cards lack a free Video BIOS for this purpose.
 Some desktop motherboards supported in coreboot do have onboard graphics chipsets, but these also require a proprietary Video